JohnAD/sulfur-lang/scalable-goals.md

 Focusing community work on a common framework can have many benefits.
 As such, an attempt will be made to create "default" frameworks for potentially common uses of the language.
 Examples:

+* Console/Shell
 * Web Server
 * Javascript Client
 * 2D Game
 * State Engine

 To truly encourage general-purpose use and involvement, all frameworks should have a reasonable manner of adding "middleware" to expand it.

+Frameworks are also specific to their operating environment.
+Some of the earliest frameworks are written for a limited half-duplex terminal that will often be used in examples:

+* std::**hd_terminal_Linux_bash_x64** : a half-duplex UTF8 terminal that runs in linux from a bash shell
+* std::**hd_terminal_Linux_x11_x64** : a half-duplex UTF8 terminal that runs in linux as a GUI in a X11 shell
+* std::**hd_terminal_web_wasm** : a half-duplex UTF8 terminal that runs in a web browser as a single page WASM app and HTML doc
+* std::**hd_terminal_Win10_x64** : a half-duplex UTF8 terminal that runs in MS Windows 10 64-bit GUI (or compatible)

+In this particular case, the hdterminal has the same methods and functions.
+The 'hdterminal' variations are cross-platform.
+But not all frameworks are expected to be cross-platform.

+For the half-duplex terminal, the cross-platform reference is simply:

+* std::**hd_terminal**

+The language willl support passing the final cross-platform framework details via command-line to the compiler.

+All `src` documents must have a framework chosen.
+Libraries need it if they are limited to specific frameworks.

+## [BOTH-I-R]
+### Supports both imperative and reactive models

+Some operating environments are [Reactive](https://en.wikipedia.org/wiki/Reactive_programming) (such as the DOM in web programming written in JS).
+Some are [Imperative](https://en.wikipedia.org/wiki/Imperative_programming) (such as a Windows App written in C#).

+In Sulfur the distinction is determined by the framework chosen.
+Internally, the compiler will adjust it's behavior based on the two models.

 ## [TYPE-VERSIONING]
 ### Predictable and strict type versioning